hsriskantha/bowling-api/README.md

 ## 🚀 Getting started

+### Installation

 - Install packages using `yarn`
-- Run locally using `yarn dev`
-- You can then post to: `localhost:3000/dev/updateScore`

-### To use Serverless DynamoDB Local

 - Install a Java JDK from [here](https://www.oracle.com/uk/java/technologies/javase-downloads.html)
 - Install dynamo DB locally using `yarn db:install`

+### To set up the rest of the project

-- Run dynamo DB locally using `yarn db:run`
+- Run the DB in one terminal using `yarn db:run`
+  - This will also run any migrations.
+- Run serverless offline in another terminal using `yarn dev`
+- You can then post to: `localhost:3000/dev/updateScore`

 ## 🎯 Aims